swiftlang/swift-evolution/proposals/NNNN-spm-static-deps.md

 When parsing the `Package.swift` file, SPM will first fetch the package at `http://github.com/tanner0101/my-spm-utils.git`.
 This will be an otherwise normal
 SPM package that produces `MySPMUtils` as a product.

-Any normal / static dependencies that `my-spm-utils.git` must be fetched and resolved before continuing.
+Any normal / static dependencies that `my-spm-utils.git` relies on must be fetched and resolved before continuing.

 ```swift
 let package = try MySPMUtils.generatePackage() // Package